-Tony’s South Africa Daily Journal - 2019
+Tony’s South Africa Daily Journal - 2021

 On 10 November 2017, Laurie-Ann and Tony Copple set off from Canada for a three year mission to the townships of South

 Africa.
 This daily journal begins at a guest house in Cape Town prior to their arrival in Worcester, Western Cape.
-See the entries for 2018.

 Latest postings are at the top.